WoWRoster/wowroster/trunk/readme.txt

 	What is WoWRoster?

-	WoWRoster is a profiler which retrieves and stores data gathered from WoW through the use of authorized addons (CharacterProfiler , GuildProfiler , and PvPLog)
+	WoWRoster is a profiler which retrieves and stores data gathered from WoW through the use of authorized addons (WoWRoster-Profiler , WoWRoster-GuildProfiler , and PvPLog)

 	WoWRoster then organizes all of the data, provides a suite of presentations for the gathered data, and houses a base for addons to access and manipulate roster data, displays addon links in the Roster menu,